MIDASverse/MIDASpy/README.md

 ## Background on MIDAS

-For more information on the MIDAS method, see:
+For more information on MIDAS, the method underlying the software, see:

 Lall, Ranjit, and Thomas Robinson.
 2020.
 “Applying the MIDAS Touch: How to Handle Missing Values in Large and Complex Data.”
 APSA Preprints.